towaquimbayo/Ora/README.md

 ### AI-Powered Features

-Leveraging Open AI to provide smart solutions and assistance.
+Leveraging OpenAI to provide smart solutions and assistance.

 * __Task Prioritization__: The AI prioritizes tasks based on several factors, including course credits, task weight, and deadlines, ensuring that students focus on the most critical tasks first.
 * __AI Chatbot__: An AI chatbot powered by OpenAI acts as a study buddy facilitating natural language conversations.
 Students can interact with the chatbot about task requirements or deadlines, upload files for analysis, and receive help with their tasks or get answers to their questions.